acook/enumerable_deep_search/README.markdown

 ## Usage

-In practice it's an exploration tool, I recommend using it with pry and extending objects as needed.
+In practice it's an exploration tool, I recommend using it with [Pry](http://pryrepl.org) and extending objects as needed.
-You can also include it on a class and use it the same way on instances.
+You can also include it on a class and all the instances will inherit the functionality.

+Its useful any large nested data, such as configuration structures drumped from YAML files.
+Personally I've found this the most useful for searching web apis converted from XML and JSON into Ruby objects.

 example: